culturing/poems/Poems/Too Playful.md

 because patients are sick, because clients are angry, and dragons are burning down villages, but you are too busy to play with me.
-If only you knew that your play is play too, we'd grow wiser together and maybe you'd learn about truth and its too-playful hold over you.
+If only you knew that your play is play too, we'd grow wiser together, and maybe you'd learn about truth and its too playful hold over you.